 Just FYI: Neutral, warming, and heating proteins

-	Neutral protein sources are beef, bison, pork, goose, quail, and certain fish (mackerel, herring, salmon, sardines).
+Neutral protein sources are beef, bison, pork, goose, quail, and certain fish.
+For example, mackerel, herring, salmon, and sardines.

-	Warming protein sources are chicken, turkey, pheasant, and certain fish (mussels, anchovies, lobster, shrimp).
+Warming protein sources are chicken, turkey, pheasant, and certain fish like mussels, anchovies, lobster, and shrimp.

-	Heating protein sources are lamb, venison, and certain fish (trout).
+Heating protein sources are lamb, venison, and certain fish like trout.

 Tip: If your dog tends to try and gulp bones whole, hold one end of the duck head while you let your dog chew on the other end.
-This ensures that your dog is forced to chew on it and won’t be able to swallow the head whole.
+That way, your dog is forced to chew on it and won’t be able to swallow the head whole.

-	Dogs need to eat 2-4% of their target body weight on a daily basis.
+Dogs need to eat 2-4% of their target body weight in raw dog food per day.
 The exact percentage differs from dog to dog and depends on the dog’s activity level, metabolism, and age.

 How to get your dog to try a duck head if he’s never had one before

-	Some dogs are thrown off by raw duck heads and aren’t sure what we expect them to do with them!
-One way to get your dog to try a raw duck head is to offer it frozen as opposed to thawed.
+Some dogs are thrown off by raw duck heads and aren’t sure what to do with them!
+One way to get your dog to try a duck head is to offer it frozen as opposed to thawed.

-	Raw duck heads can be refrigerated for 2-3 days.
-After that, they’ll have to be transferred into and stored in the freezer.
+Raw duck heads can be refrigerated up to 4 days.
+After that, they’ll have to go into the freezer.
 I invested into a freezer chest that holds Wally’s raw dog food only.

 It was a great investment that I recommend to any raw feeder who’s looking to save some money as it allows you to buy in bulk and stock up on cuts of meat that are on sale.